Repuvlika/Some-Random-UnCiv-mod/README.md

 my first try at a mod

 You can download it, but you may encounter some bugs.
-Compatible only with FantasyHex.